-Business Description Private/ Public Proportion of Ownership Interest Strategic Assets Minera Tres Valles SpA (" MTV ") Copper mining and cathode production Private 70.0% Beretta Farms Inc. (" Beretta ") Organic protein production and retail Private 49.98% Tactical Assets Corsa Coal Corp. (" Corsa Coal ") Production and sales of metallurgical coal Public 17.1% InPlay Oil Corp. ("InPlay Oil") Exploration, development and production of light oil assets Public 9.8% Virginia Energy Resources Inc. ("Virginia Energy") Development of uranium asset Public 11.4% Lac Otelnuk Mining Ltd. ("Lac Otelnuk") Development of iron ore asset Private 40.0%
+Business Description Private/ Public Proportion of Ownership Interest Strategic Assets Minera Tres Valles SpA ("MTV") Mining and copper cathode production Private 70.0% Beretta Farms Inc. ("Beretta") - held for sale Organic protein production and retail Private 49.98% Tactical Assets Corsa Coal Corp. ("Corsa Coal") Production and sales of metallurgical coal Public 17.1% Lac Otelnuk Mining Ltd. ("Lac Otelnuk") Development of iron ore asset Private 40.0%

 The Company's current principal Strategic Asset is its 70% equity interest in MTV, a producing copper mine that was acquired in October 2017.
 MTV's main asset is the Minera Tres Valles mining complex, located in the Province of Choapa, Chile which includes a fully integrated processing operation and four active mines.
-Ore is extracted primarily from the Don Gabriel open pit mine ("Don Gabriel") and the Papomono underground mine ("Papomono"), both of which are located approximately 10 kilometers north of the town of Salamanca, 300 kilometers northeast of Santiago, Chile.
+Ore is extracted primarily from the Don Gabriel open pit mine ("Don Gabriel") and the Papomono underground mine ("Papomono"), both of which are located approximately 10 kilometers north of the town of Salamanca, 300 kilometers north of Santiago, Chile.
 MTV's objective is to carry out mining activities associated with exploiting and processing minerals for which it has a crushing and processing plant with nameplate capacity of 7,000 and 6,000 tonnes per day, respectively.
 MTV's heap leach pads and solvent-extraction and electrowinning processing ("SX-EW") plant (production capacity of 18,500 tonnes per year of copper cathodes) are located approximately 7 kilometers north of Salamanca.
 The first shipment of copper cathodes from MTV took place in January 2011.
 The Company has consolidated MTV from the Transition Date and the results of the Company include the results of MTV since the Transition Date.